int3/vim-extradite/README.markdown

 default, it opens in the current window.
 Adding |!| makes it open in a vertical split instead.
 The width of the split is set with `g:extradite_width`.

+Note: `:Extradite` only runs if the current file is under git version control!

 Once we are in the Extradite buffer, the following keymaps are available:

 `<CR>` edits the revision on the current line in a fugitive-buffer.